 Penalty Abatement

-If you have received a tax penalty from the IRS, you may be able to request a waiver in certain situations.
+If you've received a tax penalty from the IRS, you may be able to request a waiver in certain situations.
 The first-time penalty abatement offers relief to otherwise compliant taxpayers.

 Some of the most common tax penalties include failure to file, which is 5% of the amount you owe for each month your return is late, up to 25%.
 Failure to pay is a penalty you may have to pay when you don’t pay the taxes by the due date.